marchampson/ai-engineering-blog/content/posts/the-multi-agent-conundrum.md

 # The Multi-Agent Conundrum

-Multi-agent systems are growing in popularity as a way to improve AI task performance by dividing responsibilities between specialised roles.
+Multi-agent systems are growing in popularity as a way to improve AI task performance by dividing responsibilities between specialised roles (agents).
 In this tutorial, you'll build a web-based assistant using [CrewAI](https://docs.crewai.com/) and OpenAI, wrapped in a Streamlit interface.
 You'll compare single-agent vs multi-agent outputs, measure token usage and cost, and generate markdown reports for easy export.
 This post is designed to be practical and modular—ideal for anyone experimenting with LLM-powered workflows.

 ---